GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hive/util/README.md

 # Hive DDL Extractor

-This is a PySpark utility to extract DDLs from Hive metastore.
+This is a PySpark utility to extract DDLs of all the tables from a HIVE database using Hive metastore.
 Users can use this utility to accelerate their Hive migration journey.

 ## Arguments